hashicorp/design-system/website/docs/components/pagination/partials/guidelines/guidelines.md

 !!!
 Warning

-We strongly suggest that you talk to your engineering team to see if offset or cursor pagination are right for your project.
-Learn more about [offset and cursor pagination] (https://ignaciochiazzo.medium.com/paginating-requests-in-apis-d4883d4c1c4c).
+We strongly suggest that you talk to your engineering team to see which pagination variant is right for your project.

 !!!